ooni/ooni.org/content/post/writing-a-modern-cross-platform-desktop-app.md

 [https://developer.apple.com/macos/](https://developer.apple.com/macos/)

-The mainbenefit of using [Cocoa](https://developer.apple.com/macos/) is that we could maybe re-use some of the code from the iOS app.In looking into this option we realized that a lot of the code would change to support the desktop use-case and that in fact, not much would be preserved, moreover the benefit of having identical code-bases for Windows and macOS outweighs the benefit of reusing some iOS code.
+The main benefit of using [Cocoa](https://developer.apple.com/macos/) is that we could maybe re-use some of the code from the iOS app.In looking into this option we realized that a lot of the code would change to support the desktop use-case and that in fact, not much would be preserved, moreover the benefit of having identical code-bases for Windows and macOS outweighs the benefit of re-using some iOS code.

-Since we only have one developer on our team with Cocoa experience it made moresense to opt for another solution (also given the fact that we didn’t find a satisfactory native option for Windows).
+Since we only have one developer on our team with Cocoa experience it made more sense to opt for another solution (also given the fact that we didn’t find a satisfactory native option for Windows).

 ## Electron